djanderson/quizle/README.md

 quizle
 ======
-A Sporcle-like demo in vanilla Javascript
+A Sporcle-like demo in vanilla Javascript (written in 2013)

 ![Quizle screenshot](screenshot.png)